 Use a reputable browser such as Chrome, Firefox, Brave, Safari, Edge, or Tor Browser.
 Both Chrome and Firefox are very widely used and do a great job with security.
 Some people prefer Firefox given its privacy focus.
-Either way, it is important that you restart them and your computer relatively frequently to keep your browser up-to-date.
-If you are interested in comparing browser features, check out this resource from the Freedom of the Press Foundation.
-Regardless of browser, it is also a good idea to use an extension or add-on like Privacy Badger, uBlock.
-Origin, or DuckDuckGo's Privacy Essentials that stops advertisers and other third-party trackers from tracking where you go and what sites you visit.
-And when browsing the internet, consider switching your default web searches away from Google to DuckDuckGo, Startpage, or another privacy-protecting search engine.
-Such a switch will help limit advertisers and third-party trackers as well.
+Either way, it is important that you restart them and your computer relatively frequently to keep your browser up to date.
+If you are interested in comparing users who visited websites that were linked to phishing emails.
+Such browser extension or add-on attacks can be just as damaging as malware shared directly through phishing downloads or other software.